Why Should You Care About the Journal of Chemical Information and Modeling's Impact Factor?

 The Short Version Is: Impact Factor Reflects Utility

-At the end of the day, the impact factor of J. Here's the thing — chem.
-Now, inf.
-Think about it: model.
-Practically speaking, matters because it reflects the practical value of the research it publishes.
+At the end of the day, the impact factor of J. And inf.
+So matters because it reflects the practical value of the research it publishes.
+Chem.
+Model.
 High citations mean tools are being used, methods are being replicated, and ideas are spreading.

 That’s exactly what a good journal should support.